reactjs/react.dev/content/docs/reference-react-dom.md

 Creates a portal.
 Portals provide a way to [render children into a DOM node that exists outside the hierarchy of the DOM component](/docs/portals.html).

 ### `flushSync()` {#flushsync}

+> Try the new React documentation for [`flushSync`](https://beta.reactjs.org/reference/react-dom/flushSync).
+>
+> The new docs will soon replace this site, which will be archived.
+[Provide feedback here.](https://github.com/reactjs/reactjs.org/issues/3308)

 ```javascript
 flushSync(callback)